klustria/helidon-mp-ocivault-unittest/Practices.md

       import static org.mockito.Mockito.when;
       ```
 7. Add a helper method called `getSecretsResource()` that returns `SecretsResource` with instantiated `SecretsProvider` as the method argument. `SecretsProvider` in turn will use the mocked `SECRETS_CLIENT` and `VAULTS_CLIENT` along with dummy values for vault Id, vault compartment Id and vault Key Id as parameters.
-   1. Place this code snippet at the very end of the `MockitoMockTest` clause.
+   1. Place this code snippet at the very end of the `MockitoMockTest` class body.
       ```java
       private SecretsResource getSecretsResource() {
           SecretsProvider secretsProvider = new SecretsProvider(